pwdd/assignments_instructions/course2/04_assignment_instructions.md

     $ rspec spec/security_spec.rb -e rq08
     ```

-9. Create a new controller to manage the use'’s session when interacting with the server.
+9. Create a new controller to manage the user's session when interacting with the server.

-  a.
+  **a**.
 Use the `rails g controller` command to create a `Sessions` controller with the following actions:
     - new
     - create
     - destroy

-  b.
+  **b**.
 Clean up the `config/routes.rb` file edited by the `rails g controller` command to be the following:

     **generated by the command**: